-4.5.5 Live Music Act 2012; The Licensing Act 2003 (Descriptions of Entertainment) (Amendment) Order 2013: The Legislative Reform (Entertainment Licensing) Order 2013 and 2014
+4.6.5 Live Music Act 2012; The Licensing Act 2003 (Descriptions of Entertainment) (Amendment) Order 2013: The Legislative Reform (Entertainment Licensing) Order 2013 and 2014

-Since 2012 The Government has made deregulatory changes that have amended the Act meaning that no licence is required for some activities.
+Since 2012 the Government has made deregulatory changes that have amended the Act meaning that no licence is required for some activities.
 Included in this de-regulation are the following:

-- plays: no licence is required for performances between 08.00 and 23.00 on any day, provided that the audience does not exceed 500. - dance: no licence is required for performances between 08.00 and 23.00 on any day, provided that the audience does not exceed 500. - films: no licence is required for 'not-for-profit' film exhibition held in community premises between 08.00 and 23.00 on any day provided that the audience does not exceed 500 and the organiser (a) gets consent to the screening from a person who is responsible for the premises; and (b) ensures that each such screening abides by age classification ratings. - indoor sporting events: no licence is required for an event between 08.00 and 23.00 on any day, provided that those present do not exceed 1000. - boxing or wrestling entertainment: no licence is required for a contest, exhibition or display of Greco-Roman wrestling, or freestyle wrestling between 08.00 and 23.00 on any day, provided that the audience does not exceed 1000. - live music and recorded music: no licence is required at certain times of the day, dependant upon the nature of the premises and other licences in place.
+- plays: no licence is required for performances between 08.00 and 23.00 on any day, provided that the audience does not exceed 500. - dance: no licence is required for performances between 08.00 and 23.00 on any day, provided that the audience does not exceed 500. - films: no licence is required for 'not-for-profit' film exhibition held in community premises between 08.00 and 23.00 on any day provided that the audience does not exceed 500 and the organiser (a) gets consent to the screening from a person who is responsible for the premises; and (b) ensures that each such screening abides by age classification ratings. - indoor sporting events: no licence is required for an event between 08.00 and 23.00 on any day, provided that those present do not exceed 1000. - boxing or wrestling entertainment: no licence is required for a contest, exhibition or display of Greco-Roman wrestling, or freestyle wrestling between 08.00 and 23.00 on any day, provided that the audience does not exceed 1000. - unamplified live music: no licence is required provided it takes place between 8am and 11pm (all venues).
+This is subject to the right of a licensing authority to impose conditions about live music following a review of a premises licence where the premises are authorised to supply alcohol for consumption on the premises. - amplified live music: no licence is required provided it takes place between 8am and 11pm before audiences of no more than 500 persons on premises authorised to supply alcohol for consumption on the premises.
+This is subject to the right of a licensing authority to impose conditions about live music following a review of a premises licence. - amplified live music: no licence is required provided it takes place between 8am and 11pm before audiences of no more than 500 persons in workplaces (but not necessarily for workers) not otherwise licensed under the 2003 Act (or licensed only for the provision of late night refreshment).